-When I thought of what to wear in Japan winter, I only bothered a little with style and focused on practical matters.
-But the Japanese showed me they beat winter in a chic style!
+When I thought of what to wear in Japan in winter, I only bothered a little with style and focused on practical matters.

-As usual, the Japanese have a unique way of dealing with real-life problems.
-This post shows you some unique ways to beat Japan’s winter in their style without breaking your wallet.
+This post shows you some unique ways to beat Japan’s winter in their style.

 What do people usually wear in Japan?

-After two days of roaming in Japan, I realised Japanese are shy but approachable.
-So, I never hesitated to appreciate someone’s bags ( You see a lot of Prada, Gucci and Louis Vuitton), nails and outfits whenever I liked them!
-Some even let me touch their bags /showed their nails, and informed me where to find them!
 Plus, we have spent a fair amount of time in metros where locals commute and on buses on tourist trails.
 So, while the Japanese sat in trains glued to their phone, I observed and was awespried by their fashion sense.

 Do they still wear kimonos in Japan?

-Japan’s traditional dresses like Kimonos and Yukata aren’t regular outfits.
-It isn’t even as common as Drindl in Austria / Germany.
-However, I saw foreign and domestic tourists wearing it near castles and temples for photoshoots.
-You get these on rentals near famous attractions.
+However, I saw foreign and domestic tourists wearing it near castles of Osaka and temples for photoshoots,.
+You get these on rentals near famous attractions, especially in Kyoto- the city of temples.
 The shop owners will help you wear it.

 What do most people in Japan wear?

-Kimonos almost became a celebratory outfit by the 1930s.
-Japanese started wearing western outfits by then.
 After World War II, the Western fashion spread as the main attire throughout Japan.
 So now the Japanese call their style “Yofuku”, meaning “Western clothing.”

 What is Japanese style fashion?

-I often find formal western clothing boring.
-But not in Japan.
-They know how to brighten formal outfits yet stay eloquent.
 For example, women wear slightly flared bright lavender skirts, a classic white shirt, and a beige puffed jacket and add some bling with nice metal neck-pieces– Formal yet attractive.
-They pair it up with nice heeled shiny, but not tacky shoes.
-Their bags are classy and will always have a cute bag charm.

-We thought hardly any Japanese use found makeup!
-But when we stayed at Capsule hotel and used common bath area, we figured out they are focused on makeup to infinity.
 They do makeup so flawlessly with nude shades that it looks natural.
 So perhaps I was the only one wearing bright pink lipstick!

 Men wore classy suits of nice colours and mostly had short hair – Trust me, I didn’t see even one Japanese man with a beard and moustache!